naninovel/docs/docs/guide/backgrounds.md

 ## Video Backgrounds

-Video backgrounds use [video clip](https://docs.unity3d.com/Manual/class-VideoClip) assets to represent the appearance.
+Video backgrounds use looped [video clip](https://docs.unity3d.com/Manual/class-VideoClip) assets to represent the appearance.

-Video backgrounds can only be managed by editor GUI.

 For the supported video formats for each platform see [Unity docs for video sources](https://docs.unity3d.com/Manual/VideoSources-FileCompatibility.html).

+When using video with an alpha channel (transparency), see the [guide on the supported formats](https://docs.unity3d.com/Manual/VideoTransparency.html).

 For the reference, here is the detailed video parameters of the background video clip that is used in our WebGL demo: